UBC-MDS/CrossR/CONTRIBUTING.md

 - Commit often throughout your work process.

-- Make sure your commits are clear and informative.
+- Make sure your commit messages are clear and informative.

 ## Attribution